SaiKrishnaMohan7/Notes/GraphQL/Notes_gql.md

 # gql Notes

 GraphQL is like a query language for API's.
-Like how SQL is DSL for RDMSs, Graphql is for APIs.
+Like how SQL is DSL for RDBMSs, Graphql is for APIs.

 - Problem Solved by GraphQL:
   - Less number of AJAX calls from client to server or other endpoints